groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

         .build();  // SDK uses IAM role automatically
 ```

+### Use IAM Roles When Possible

+If your Java application runs on:
+- EC2 instances
+- ECS containers
+- Lambda functions
+- Elastic Beanstalk

+...then use IAM roles.
+The AWS SDK automatically uses the role's temporary credentials.

 ### Principle of Least Privilege

 Only grant the permissions your application actually needs:

 - Need to read files? → `s3:GetObject`
 - Need to list files? → `s3:ListBucket`
 - Don't need to delete? → Don't grant `s3:DeleteObject`

 ### Enable S3 Encryption

 Consider using S3 encryption for sensitive data:
-- Server-side encryption (SSE-S3 or SSE-KMS)
+- Server‑side encryption (SSE‑S3 or SSE‑KMS)
-- Client-side encryption before upload
+- Client‑side encryption before upload

 The AWS SDK handles encrypted objects transparently when downloading.

 ## Practical Applications and Use Cases

-Now that you know how to download files from S3, let's talk about real-world applications:
+Now that you know how to download files, let’s see where this fits in real projects:

 ### 1. Automated Backup Retrieval